-Investor qualification requirement Existence of qualifying conditions for international investors.
+Existence of qualifying conditions for international investors.
 Existence of a level playing field for all international investors.
+Investor qualification requirement Proportion of the market being accessible to non-domestic investors.

-Foreign ownership limit (FOL) level Proportion of the market being accessible to non-domestic investors.
+Foreign ownership limit (FOL) level

-Foreign room level Proportion of shares still available for non-domestic investors.
-Existence of a foreign board where non-domestic investors could trade with each other
+Proportion of shares still available for non-domestic investors.
+Existence of a foreign board where non-domestic investors could trade with

-Equal rights to foreign investors Equal economic and voting rights as well as availability of information in English.
+Equal economic and voting rights as well as availability of information in English.
 Equal rights for minority shareholders.
+Equal rights to foreign investors restrictions).